mikeehun/markdown-cv/index.md

 Creating documentation, tutorials and how-tos

-Participate and sometime handle sprint planning and scrum meetings
+Participate and sometimes handle sprint planning and scrum meetings

 Mentor other testers on test design and architecture

 Creating test frameworks for various internal projects

+Project: I was working a large internal web portal, which helped tracking the status of the compliance trainings of our numerous user base.
+We had automated testing in place for all the major browsers and platforms (including mobile), and manual testing when it was necessery.
+The company was transitioning to an outsurced setup, and I helped guiding the newcommers and provided training for them.

 ### ICON Plc